educredentials/integration/README.md

 # Eduwallet integration

-The configuration and tools to bind several services together in one.
+The configuration and tools to bind several services together in one running system.

 So that we can:
 - refer to one commit/tag for a specific deployment or build